 Lucara was incorporated by Articles of Incorporation on July 31, 1981, under the laws of the State of Colorado, USA as "Le/O Oil & Gas, Inc." and subsequently changed its name to "Le/O Enterprises, Inc." on June 3, 1986.
 In November 1986, the Company acquired all of the issued and outstanding shares of Tellis Gold Mining Company, a Colorado corporation.
 In December 1986, the Company merged with its then wholly-owned subsidiary, Tellis Gold Mining Company, and changed its name to "Tellis Gold Mining Company, Inc.".
 On January 18, 2002, the Company changed its name to "Bannockburn Resources, Inc.".
-On April 2, 2004, the Company changed its name to "Bannockburn Resources Limited" and consolidated its then outstanding share capital on a four for one basis.
+On April 2, 2004, the Company changed its name to "Bannockburn Resources Limited" and issued 1 new share for 4 old shares.
 On February 25, 2004 the Company domesticated into the State of Wyoming and on August 12, 2004, continued from the State of Wyoming into the Province of British Columbia under the Business Corporations Act (British Columbia).
-On August 14, 2007, the Company changed its name to "Lucara Diamond Corp." and effective as of the same date, the Company's share capital was subdivided on a five for one basis.
+On August 14, 2007, the Company changed its name to "Lucara Diamond Corp." and effective as of the same date, the Company issued 5 new shares for 1 old share.